-- Its registered capital should be not less than RMB 100 million (approx. USD 14,150,150), fully paid-up in cash; - It needs to have been established for at least three years, with sufficient experience in asset management, sound corporate governance and sophisticated internal control policies; - It needs to establish an independent department of investment management for the infrastructure asset, with at least three responsible persons each with more than five years' experience in investment management or operation of an infrastructure project; - It should have sufficient professionals with research experience in the real estate sector;
+- Its registered capital should be not less than RMB 100 million (approx. USD 16,000,000), fully paid-up in cash; - It needs to have been established for at least three years, with sufficient experience in asset management, sound corporate governance and sophisticated internal control policies; - It needs to establish an independent department of investment management for the infrastructure asset, with at least three responsible persons each with more than five years' experience in investment management or operation of an infrastructure project; - It should have a sound financial status to satisfy its continuous operation, business development and risk control, a good social reputation and record, and complete and effective policies and procedures for investment management, project operation, internal control and risk management; and - Other requirements set by the CSRC.

-• It should have professional experience in investment management or operation of the same product/ business without significant outstanding risks;
+Please note, the Fund Manager or its affiliated entity under the same control should also have sufficient professionals with research experience in the real estate sector, as well as professional experience in investment management or operation of the same product/business without significant outstanding risks.